vishwakarma62/symentic-analysis-model/deployment_guide.md

 - Use GPU acceleration for large models
 - Memory optimization techniques

-This deployment guide provides a comprehensive roadmap for taking your sentiment analysis project from development to production-ready deployment across multiple cloud platforms.
+This deployment guide provides a comprehensive roadmap for deploying your sentiment analysis platform for business use across multiple cloud platforms with scalable architecture.